Astros vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is batting .350 with three doubles, a walk and an RBI.
+- Torres has recorded a base hit in four games in a row.
+In his last five games he is hitting .368 with two doubles, a walk and an RBI.

 Torres Recent Games